 When you graduate, you may wish to remain in the UK to work and develop your professional practice.
 This page will give you an overview of the two most relevant visa categories for after-study work.

 If you need a visa to study in the UK, you will also need a visa to work here.
-The two most relevant visa categories for recent or soon-to-be graduates are Tier 1 (Graduate Entrepreneur) and Tier 2 (General).
-We recommend that you look at the information below to see whether either category may be suitable for your aspirations before contacting the Compliance Officer (email@example.com) if you wish to discuss your options further.
+The relevant visa categories for recent or soon-to-be graduates are the Tier 1 Start-Up, Tier 2 (General) and Tier 5 Temporary Worker visas.
+We recommend that you look at the information below to see whether one of these categories may be suitable for your aspirations before contacting the Compliance Officer (firstname.lastname@example.org) if you wish to discuss your options further.

-AUB is a UKVI authorised Endorsing Body, which means that we are able to endorse recent graduates through Tier 1, if we feel that they have an outstanding and credible business idea.
-In addition to your endorsement you will also need the following:
+AUB is a UKVI authorised Endorsing Body, which means that we are able to endorse first time entrepreneurs who want to start a business in the UK.
+If we feel that you have an innovative and viable business idea, we can support your application for a Start-Up visa.

 How do I get an endorsement from AUB?

-Please download and read the Tier 1 Application Process document, which will give you further information about the Tier 1 (Graduate Entrepreneur) visa, the application process for endorsement and our assessment criteria.
+Please download and read the Tier 1 Application Process document, which will give you further information about the Tier 1 Start-Up visa, the application process for endorsement and our assessment criteria.

 TIER 2 (GENERAL) VISA